jeffjy/jeffjy/README.md

 ### Hi, I'm Luodi

 I love building things and toys.
-Toys that give me and others joy, fun, inspiration, shortcuts.
+Toys that give me and others joy, fun, inspiration.

 ### About Me
 On my free time, I like to 🏃🚵‍♀️🧘